 Developing the subsequent designs based on the workshop’s MVP components was a lot smoother since majority of decisions were agreed on.
 However this is not without repeated iterations by working with product team directly to improve on actual implementations.
 We also had to use the impact-effect matrix with key stakeholders to re-prioritise components to meet project timeline.

-This project serves as a practical reminder that even redesign of a small feature requires deep research to keep product competitive.
 Awareness of design trends in the market is also essential, and it helps to pay attention to what these are as they could become slowly part of users' conceptual modal when exposed.
+With the need to save more time in evaluative research later on to keep the product competitive.